ngx-metaui/rules/README.md

 Components are organized into 3 main areas:

  * **Core UI framework** providing reusable API which gives you additional layer on top of angular:
-    * i18n support
-        * hopefully this can be replaced by native Angular i18n support.
     * App Configuration & bootstraping
     * Wrappers and services to work with restful API
     * Convenient utility API for collections, language based operations